mbailleu/tee-perf/README.md

 ## Limitation
 * In contrast to the normal perf tool, this tool does not sample the application but records each function call/return.
 This is very memory consuming.
 In my experience a 2GiB log file can store around 20s of execution (This was without compression.
 Compression reduced the record size from 40B per record to 16B.).
 * If the measurment file is full the application will `SEGFAULT`.
 Currently, this is a wanted behavior, as it is an easy way to end the application, when the measurment is over.
 However, I am not decided on that yet.
-* Only single threaded application can be measured.
 * Analysing the measurment file can take some time.
 For a full 2GiB measurment file this can be around 4 minutes on an Intel Xeon E3-1270.
 The analyser is mostly single threaded, therefore the single thread performance of the CPU is the limiting factor
 * Analysing takes also a huge amount of memory.
 The mentioned 2GiB measurment file resulted in up to 20GiB of memory requirement while analysing.
 However, I worked to reduce the necessary amount of memory and have not test it since.
 Thus this number could be a lot smaller now.